Fauli/led-lattice/README.md

     - I got some from Jumbo that were 240x56x10mm
 - Wooden backplate
     - I used a plywood plate that is white on one side, 1200x600x4mm
+- Screws (for assembling the lattice)
+    - For the frame: 3x12 screws
+    - For the rest: 3x20 screws
+- Steel L Right Angle Bracket, 90 Degree Metal Joint Corner Braces
 - Soldering iron and solder
 - Wire (for connecting LED strips)
 - Microcontroller
     - In my case I'm using a BC-216 Artnet to SPI/DMX Pixel light controller
-- Screws (for assembling the lattice)
-    - For the frame: 3x12 screws
-    - For the rest: 3x20 screws
+- 3 pin JST connector
 - Acryl spray for coloring the frame (optional)

 ## Tools Required